-The capstone or culminating requirement (6 credit hours) for the Master of Public Health degree is a thesis, report plus a field experience, or field experience with a written project.
-This experience is the culmination of a student's graduate education and training that reflects not only on the accomplishments of the individual but also on the quality of the public health program.
+This experience is the culmination of a student's graduate education and training that reflects not only on the accomplishments of the individual but also on the quality of the Master of Public Health Program.
+Field experience should include work at a public health agency or similar organization outside of the normal academic setting and should allow the student to apply the knowledge learned from the core and other public health courses in their degree program.
 The area of research for a thesis should be focused on population-based health questions rather than on basic research in a laboratory.
 This does not preclude doing laboratory analyses of data gathered in populations of animals or humans.
 A master's report is usually an extensive literature review on a topic of public health interest or an extensive project with full written documentation.
-For students who chose to complete a public health field experience, there is also a requirement for a written and oral presentation of a project report.
 A thesis or report that is accepted by the Graduate School becomes a single-authored publication and contributes to the body of knowledge in public health.